Skip to content

 • --verbose: show more diagnostic detail

-• --allow-missing-curve-quote: relax Curve quote strictness for this run
+• --no-require-curve: relax Curve quote strictness for this run

 Auction Workflows